Denver Child Support Lawyer

 How Does the Court Determine the Duration of Child Support?

-It depends.
+It depends on the custody support case and the reason for not working.
 A parent cannot get out of paying child support by refusing to work.
 If the parent is voluntarily unemployed or underemployed, the court may calculate child support based on that parent’s potential income.

-The court does not typically consider a parent voluntarily unemployed or underemployed if they are physically or mentally incapacitated, caring for a child under age 24 months, incarcerated for 180 days or more, or their employment is a good faith career choice that is not intended to deprive the child of support and does not unreasonably reduce the support available to the child.
+The court does not typically consider a parent voluntarily unemployed or underemployed if they are physically or mentally incapacitated, caring for a child under age 24 months, incarcerated for 180 days or more, or their employment is a good-faith career choice that is not intended to deprive the child of support and does not unreasonably reduce the support available to the child.
+A child support lawyer can help evaluate whether a parent’s employment status is likely to impact their child support calculation.

 The court typically provides for the child’s current and future medical needs by ordering either parent or both parents to initiate medical or medical and dental insurance coverage for the child through currently effective medical or medical and dental insurance policies held by the parent or parents, purchase medical or medical and dental insurance for the child, or provide for the child’s current and future medical needs through some other manner.